Policy Notes: Required Documentation for Travel Expense Reimbursement

 - Examples of acceptable documents:

-- For Airline tickets: itinerary / invoice or e-receipt, showing proof of payment.
-If the travel is funded by government contract or grant and is to or from a foreign country, travel must be on a U.S. flag carrier and the proper airline code referenced on the ticket.
-See Policy Notes: Fly America Act for compliance information.
+- For Airline tickets: An itinerary receipt for airfare, showing proof of payment from a travel agency, airline, or online booking tool.
+If the travel is funded by government contract or grant, and is to or from a foreign country, travel must be on a U.S. flag carrier and the proper airline code referenced on the ticket.
+See Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements) for compliance information.